What drove my fingers to start typing was the following headline that just arrived in my email inbox:

-I will avoid pointing out the well known investment professional who is reported to have made this quote, but as I just wrote in my last blog titled Your Brain On The Market, headlines like this from Wall Street talking heads don’t help investors make constructive decisions.
-Often, they only create unneeded emotion and fuel irrational behavior that harms long-term returns.
+Similar to what we wrote in our last piece, Your Brain On The Market, all I’m suggesting is that headlines like this from Wall Street talking heads don’t tend to help investors make constructive decisions.
+Often, they only create unneeded emotion and fuel behavior that harms long-term returns.

-As we have written about many times before, at the very least prognostications like this tend to be inaccurate (consider clicking on the following If We Had A Chief Economist We Would Have To Pay Them).
+As we have written about many times before, unfortunately, at the very least prognostications like this tend to be inaccurate.

-When I was a Managing Director at a large asset management firm, I sat in on media training with our senior portfolio managers.
+When I was a Managing Director at a large asset management firm, I sat in on media training with our senior portfolio managers (PMs).
 What was the most important message PMs were told to reinforce in interviews?

 “While in front of the camera, be sure to use the opportunity to talk up positions that you just bought to get the herd interested in buying them.”

-Potentially along the lines of today’s “Delusional” comment, PMs were also told to talk down positions that they did not hold, which were part of their index or were large holdings of their competitors.
-I actually witnessed portfolio management teams watch CNBC interviews and then cheer as they saw large numbers of buy or sell trades come across the ticker based on their colleague’s comments.
+PMs were also told to talk down positions that they did not hold, which were part of their index or were large holdings of their competitors.
+I actually witnessed portfolio management teams watch CNBC interviews and then cheer as they saw large numbers of buy or sell trades come across the ticker based on their colleagues’ comments.

-In the process of trying to get good insight into a competitor’s hedge fund portfolio for a prospect presentation, I had a meeting with the ex-head of Global Alternative Asset Management for the firm that had created the hedge fund portfolio I was analyzing.
+In the process of trying to get good insight into a competitor’s fund portfolio for a prospect presentation, I had a meeting with the ex-head of Global Asset Management for the firm that had created the funds I was analyzing.
 Perfect, I thought, he led the group that created all of the products.
 After I gave him a brief overview, he smiled and said,

 “You’re thinking too much.
 You are correct, the performance of the portfolios has been bad.
-We had a great brand though, an even better Ivy League MBA sales team, and we knew it.
-So, we looked at products one way.
-If we could sell them, they were good.”
+We had a great brand though, an even better Ivy League MBA sales team, and we knew it.”